stvnbrwn/AS400/README.md

     			  E:\ADM\ADM-v1.0.jar"

    	##Imp Note
-   		we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder.
+   		we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which is available in
-		which will create cmd command for you. if you already did these set-ups let's continue...
+		Release Documents Folder which will create cmd command for you.
+	If you have already done all the set-up let's continue...

 ## Application Module
 	this application has 2 modules
 	1) Console Module
-		for console module we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for you.
+		for console module we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which is available in Release Documents Folder. it will create cmd command for you.
 	2) Cron Module
-		for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for various application options.
+		for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which is available in Release Documents Folder. it will create cmd command for various application options.

 ## Options available in both module